Dear Business Owner,

 I want you to do a little exercise for me.
 Take a minute to think about your business in its most idealistic fashion.
 What does your work environment look like?
 How are your employees behaving?
 Is there a fascinating project you’re working on?
-Are all departments working together cohesively and is everyone’s skills being utilized to the fullest?
+Are all departments working together cohesively and are everyone’s skills being utilized to the fullest?
 How about this one…is business booming?

 Now comes the fun part.
 Get a pen out and write up what it would take to make those visions a reality.
 Try to think of at least ten ways you could get there, and then pick the top three you could tackle right away.
 Do any of these activities align with your current business goals?
 If you haven’t established any clear business goals, take a minute to look at the list you just created, and come up with a minimum of 2-3 strategic business goals.
 I like to use the S.M.A.R.T acronym when doing an exercise such as this.
-When creating SMART goals, you want to make sure each goal is Specific, Measurable, Attainable, Realistic and Time-Related, or in other words–SMART!
+When creating SMART goals, you want to make sure each goal is Specific, Measurable, Attainable, Realistic, and Time-Related, or in other words–SMART!
 Once you have those goals, you can then (and only then) begin to create your marketing goals.
 Using the SMART goal method is also a great way to nail down any other problem areas your business may face.

 An example of a business and marketing SMART goal would look something like this…

 I want to spend 15% of my total sales on marketing in order to increase sales by 35% in a 12-month timeframe.